 Saving enough for a healthy retirement may require a few tough decisions, but I promise they will not kill you.

-For example, you may be have to cancel your cable TV subscription, downgrade the type of car you drive, or avoid spending too much time inside restaurants, or you may even want to pick up a montly side hustle.
+For example, you may be have to cancel your cable TV subscription, downgrade the type of car you drive, avoid spending too much time inside restaurants, or you may even want to pick up a montly side hustle.

 When Chris and his wife paid off $52,000 in consumer debt in just seven months they had to make some of those tough decisions.
 They sold everything (including both of their newer cars), picked up extra jobs, and lived on “scorched earth lifestyle” to regain control of their life and money.